vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 - Connecting pipelines together - The ability to take input from another pipeline.
 - Component reuse - The ability to define boilerplate for reuse across many different pipelines.
 This will likely align with Datadog’s “pipeline catalogue”.
 - Pipeline quotas - The ability to limit how much data a pipeline can send to a sink.
-- Visibility of the components - The ability to give access to any components within the system.
+- Access control - The ability to control access of global resources (sources and sinks) within pipelines.

 ## Pain

-- If an admin wants to split responsibilities between `ops` and `devs` by only allowing the `ops` to deal with `sources/sinks` and the `devs`, it's currently not possible.
+- It is not possible to delegate the management of pipelines across a matrix of teams and services.
+- It is not possible to observe individual pipelines (paths on the graph).
+- It is not possible to restrict what pipelines can do (which data they can access, how much data they can send, etc).
+- Managing a large graph is cumbersome and usually results in a very large Vector configuration file that is hard to navigate.
+Splitting the vector config into multiple files is a creative exercise for the user without any guidance.

 ## User Experience

-These changes are providing a way for vector users to split their configuration in a way that improves the collaboration between ops and devs.
+- These changes are providing a way for vector users to split their configuration in a way that improves the collaboration between ops and devs.
-This split will take be made by creating a pipeline configuration file, in which the devs will be able to configure their components.
+- This split will be made by allowing the creation of individual pipeline configuration files, intended to align with services and teams, enabling autonomous management.
-The ops will now configure their `sources` and `sinks`, and expose them to be used by the devs.
+- The ops will now configure their `sources` and `sinks`, and expose them to be used by the devs.
-The ops will be able to only given access to some of the common components when configuring the pipeline.
+- The ops will be able to only given access to some of the common components when configuring the pipeline.
-The devs will have the ability to consume the provided components without being able to change the common configuration.
+- The devs will have the ability to consume the provided components without being able to change the common configuration.
-The users will be able to monitor their pipelines through the `internal_metrics` source.
+- The users will be able to monitor their pipelines through the `internal_metrics` source.

 ## Motivation